AxisCommunications/signed-video-framework-examples/README.md

 ## Getting started with the repo
 This repository contains a set of application examples which aims to enrich the developers implementation experience.
 All examples are using the [signed-video-framework](https://github.com/AxisCommunications/signed-video-framework) and has a README file in its directory with instructions on how to build and run it.

 The repository uses meson + ninja as default build method.
-Further, all application examples uses gStreamer APIs.
+Further, all application examples uses GStreamer APIs.
 - [meson](https://mesonbuild.com/Getting-meson.html) Getting meson and ninja.
 Meson version 0.49.0 or newer is required.
-- [gStreamer](https://gstreamer.freedesktop.org/documentation/installing/index.html?gi-language=c) All applications are built around the gStreamer framework to handle coded video.
+- [GStreamer](https://gstreamer.freedesktop.org/documentation/installing/index.html?gi-language=c) All applications are built around the GStreamer framework to handle coded video.

 ## Example applications
 Below is a list of example applications available in the repository.